Reviews You Can Rely On

 Credit: Ian Nicholson

 In addition, the zippers are watertight, enabling this jacket to minimize the size of the storm flap, further saving weight.
 Even the velcro wrist straps are low profile, minimizing weight without giving up functionality.
 Though it's not the absolute lightest rain jacket we tested, this model is plenty light enough to satisfy most outdoor enthusiasts.
-You can buy a model that weighs as little as 6.5 ounces, but you get a lot more performance from the Beta for the additional weight.
+Sure, you can buy another model that weighs as little as 6.5 ounces, but you will get a lot more performance out of the Beta for the nominal amount of additional weight.

 arc'teryx beta jacket - even with only a minimal storm flap on the inside (and none on the...